Q&A About Admissions

 What can one do to improve chances for admission?

-The application for admission to Texas A&M School of Dentistry may be strengthened by the following:
+The application for admission to Texas A&M College of Dentistry may be strengthened by the following:

 What does the Admissions Committee look for when they do a 'whole-file review' of an application?